What is the Caswell County Partnership for Children?

 The Caswell County Partnership for Children brings together families, educators, churches, businesses, government, and other community resources to provide children and their families the services and support to assure that all children will be healthy and able to reach their fullest potential.

 The earliest years of childhood are critical.
 Experiences during this time literally shape the structure of the brain.
 Because today's children are tomorrow's leaders, parents and workers, everyone has a stake in making sure that all children have the experiences they need to thrive.
 Smart Start brings together all the people involved in a young child's life-families, teachers, doctors, caregivers, social workers and many others- to ensure every child has all they need for healthy growth and development.
 To learn more, visit the North Carolina Partnership for Children.

 ___For more information, see FAQ

 Top News & Quick Links:

-"Creative Curriculum®: Literacy in the Child Care Classroom" training on October 14th from 6-8p at the Partnership office.
+"Language Development and Communication in Infants and Toddlers: What Are They Talking About" training on November 4th from 6-8pm at the Partnership office.
 Open to all regulated child care providers.
 For more information, click here.

 Click for Amazon Donation!

 Parents: New CDC New Resource